-a. documented evidence of Measles, Mumps, Rubella vaccination or Rubella positive titer.

-- b. documentation of three Hepatitis B immunizations, positive titer or a waiver. - c. documentation of Varicella (Chicken Pox) vaccinations or proof of a positive titer. - d. documentation of Tdap (Tetanus, Diphtheria & Pertussis) vaccination within the last ten years.

-e. documentation of a negative two-step TB Skin Test (Mantoux), QuantiFERON Gold blood test or f. documentation of a flu shot administered during the current flu season.
-This requirement will not be due until October 1 to ensure administration of current vaccination and will be a yearly renewal. g. documentation of current Health Insurance.
+- a. documented evidence of two Measles, Mumps, Rubella vaccination or Rubella positive titer. - b. documentation of three Hepatitis B immunizations, positive titer or a waiver. - c. documentation of two Varicella (Chicken Pox) vaccinations or proof of a positive titer. - d. documentation of Tdap (Tetanus, Diphtheria & Pertussis) vaccination within the last ten years. - e. documentation of a negative two-step TB Skin Test (Mantoux), QuantiFERON Gold blood test or Tspot.
+If positive, a copy of the lab report or a clear chest x-ray completed within the last year.
+This requirement will be a yearly renewal. - f. \documentation of a flu shot administered during the current flu season. \\This requirement will not be due until October 1 to ensure administration of current vaccination and will be a yearly renewal. - g. documentation of current Health Insurance.